plotly/plotlyjs.jl-docs/julia/legend.md

 ### Trace Types, Legends and Color Bars

-[Traces](/julia/figure-structure) of most types can be optionally associated with a single legend item in the [legend](/julia/legend/).
+[Traces] of most types can be optionally associated with a single legend item in the [legend](/julia/legend/).
 Whether or not a given trace appears in the legend is controlled via the `showlegend` attribute.
 Traces which are their own subplots (see above) do not support this, with the exception of traces of type `pie` and `funnelarea` for which every distinct color represented in the trace gets a separate legend item.
 Users may show or hide traces by clicking or double-clicking on their associated legend item.
 Traces that support legend items also support the `legendgroup` attribute, and all traces with the same legend group are treated the same way during click/double-click interactions.

-The fact that legend items are linked to traces means that when using [discrete color](/julia/discrete-color/), a figure must have one trace per color in order to get a meaningful legend.
+The fact that legend items are linked to traces means that when using [discrete color], a figure must have one trace per color in order to get a meaningful legend.

-Traces which support [continuous color](/julia/colorscales/) can also be associated with color axes in the layout via the `coloraxis` attribute.
+Traces which support [continuous color] can also be associated with color axes in the layout via the `coloraxis` attribute.
 Multiple traces can be linked to the same color axis.
 Color axes have a legend-like component called color bars.
 Alternatively, color axes can be configured within the trace itself.

 ### Legends with DataFrame